Irreligion in Bangladesh: Exile

-Persecution of irreligious people
+Persecution

 Many secularist or irreligious bloggers who supported the anti-Islamist 2013 Shahbag protests came under attack following the protests.
 Amnesty International noted with concern the rise in communal violence against religious minorities, including attacks on Hindus.

 In early April 2013 the police began arresting bloggers they said were hurting religious sentiments.
 Four bloggers, Subrata Adhikary Shuvo, Russell Parvez, Mashiur Rahman Biplob and Asif Mohiuddin (who was still recovering from his wounds), were arrested within days of one another.
 The blog, Amar Blog, was also taken down.
 A religious group called Hefazat-e-Islam Bangladesh called for the hanging of the bloggers.
 Asif Mohiuddin's blog was shut down by the Bangladesh Telecommunication Regulatory Commission, and he was jailed for posting "offensive comments about Islam and Mohammed."
 The secular government arrested several other bloggers and blocked about a dozen websites and blogs, as well as giving police protection to some bloggers.

 International organisations, including Human Rights Watch, Amnesty International, Reporters without Borders and the Committee to Protect Journalists condemned the imprisonment of bloggers and the climate of fear for journalists.
 Worldwide protest and demonstrations were held on in 2013 to put pressure on the Bangladeshi government to free the arrested bloggers.
 Several humanist groups (including the IHEU, the Center for Inquiry, the British Humanist Association, American Atheists and the Secular Coalition for America) called for their release, among others including Salman Rushdie, Taslima Nasrin, Hemant Mehta, Maryam Namazie, PZ Myers, Avijit Roy, Abu Ahammad, Ajoy Roy, Qayyum Chowdhury, Ramendu Majumdar and Muhammad Zafar Iqbal.

 Taslima Nasrin, an author and atheist, used to criticise rising religious fundamentalism and government inaction in her newspaper columns and books.
 In early 1992, mobs began attacking bookstores stocking her work.
 The same year she was assaulted at a book fair and her passport was confiscated.
 In July 1993, her novel Lajja was banned by the government which said it created misunderstanding among the communities.
 On 23 September 1993, a fatwa was issued for her death.
 After international pressure, her passport was returned in April 1994.
 She travelled to France and returned via India.
 On 4 July 1994, an arrest warrant was issued for hurting religious feelings and Nasrin went underground.
 On 3 August, she was granted bail, but she fled to Sweden and remained in exile.
 In 1998, she visited her critically ill mother in Bangladesh.
 In 2005, she moved to India and applied for citizenship.